ethereum/EIPs/EIPS/eip-draft_createlink.md

 Few profilerated contracts require initialization, but for the ones that do, they could provide an initialization method that can only be called by the factory, and call it immediately after `CREATELINK`.

 There are several alternatives to reverting when the target account has no code.
-In comparison to `INVALID`, `REVERT` does not consume the additional gas, and would not allow a caller to inspect the error.
+In comparison to `INVALID`, `REVERT` does not waste the additional gas, and would allow a caller to inspect the error.
 Another alternative would be to not revert at all, and instead push onto the stack an invalid address: some number greater than or equal to `(1 << 160)`.
 However, because the intent of `CREATELINK` will never be to check whether an account has code (`EXTCODEHASH` is the cheapest way to do that), nor to create an empty account, those cases are exceptional.
 Most wallets estimate gas before issuing transactions; standardized revert data can help developers to diagnose the issue.